simonangel-fong/Note_Tech/Operating_System/ccp/identity/identity.md

 ---

-## LDAP
+### LDAP

 - `Lightweight Directory Access Protocol (LDAP)`

-  - an open, vendor-neutral, industry standard **application protocol** for accessing and maintaining distributed directory information services over an internet Protocal netowork.
+  - an open, vendor-neutral, industry standard **application protocol** for accessing and maintaining distributed directory information services over an internet Protocol netowork.
   - common use of LDAP is to provide a central place to store usernames and password.

 - LDAP enables for SSO.